CentralNervous System (CNS) - The Nervous System that makes up the brain and spinalcord

 Hormones - chemical messengers that travel through the body to regulate certain processes in the body

-Peripheral Nervous System (PNS) - The nervous system that lives outside the central nervous system eg. arms, and is responsible for relaying nerve impulses from the CNS to the body and back
+Peripheral Nervous System (PNS) - The nervous system that lies outside the CNS that carries messages between the brain/spinalcord and the body

 The Nervous System: